-- Request reconsideration of an initial agency decision, or reconsideration or waiver of an overpayment, in writing, from an RRB office within 60 days - 2.
-Appeal to Bureau of Hearings and Appeals within 60 days - 3.
-Appeal to the three-member Board within 60 days - 4.
+- 1. Request reconsideration of an initial agency decision, or reconsideration or waiver of an overpayment, in writing, from an RRB office within 60 days - 2.
+Appeal to Bureau of Hearings and Appeals within 60 days using RRB Form HA-1 - 3.
+Appeal to the three-member Board within 60 days using RRB Form HA-1 - 4.
 Appeal to the U.S. Circuit Court of Appeals within: - one year if retirement/survivor appeal - 90 days if unemployment/sickness appeal

-- Appeal to Bureau of Hearings and Appeals may be decided on the basis of the written record or a hearing may be held by telephone, video conference, or in person.
-When held in person, the hearing is usually held near the claimant's home town so claimant doesn't incur large expenses. - Appeal to Board reviewed by the three-member Board on the basis of the written record, which may be supplemented. - Employers have the right to protest unemployment/sickness claims of their employees, but such protests do not prevent timely payment of benefits. - However, employees may be required to repay benefits if their employers' protests are successful. - The employer also has the right to appeal an unfavorable decision to the Bureau of Hearings and Appeals.
+- RRB Form HA-1 is available at RRB.gov under the Resources tab (Appeals) and in every RRB field office. - Bureau of Hearings and Appeals may further investigate and obtain reports through field representatives, designated medical examiners, and others who can provide relevant information.
+If a case involves a question of fact, the appellant has the right to request an oral hearing. - Appeals Hearings mostly conducted through video conferencing or over the phone.
+In-person hearings may be held in the RRB office closest to the appellant's home. - Appeals to Board three-member Board bases its decision on the evidence before the hearings officer.
+Normally will not accept additional evidence or conduct a hearing. - Employers have the right to protest unemployment/sickness claims of their employees, but such protests do not prevent timely payment of benefits. - However, employees may be required to repay benefits if their employers' protests are successful. - The employer also has the right to appeal an unfavorable decision to the Bureau of Hearings and Appeals.